 Over the day you’ll be introduced to mindfulness and compassion practices as well as learning about some of the distinctive Breathworks elements such as the importance of a very systematic approach to mindfulness in daily life and breath-based mindful movement.

 As well as the masterclass content delivered throughout the day, a vegetarian lunch and refreshments are also included in the price.
 Please do let us know of any dietary requirements when you book.
-Certificate of attendance with 6 hours CPD will be available on request.
+A certificate of attendance with 5 hours CPD will be available on request.

 What to bring

 Please wear loose, comfortable clothing for mindful movement and meditation.